xavmarch13/lattirust_estimator.io/content/docs/RSIS-MSIS/_index.md

 \end{bmatrix}.
 \]

-### Reduction to SIS
+### Security and estimator

 To estimate the security of a module SIS instance, we then effectively transform an MSIS instance $MSIS(h, w, d, q, \beta, p)$ to an SIS instance $SIS(h \cdot d, h \cdot w, q, \beta, p)$.
 Also, note that by using $d=1$, we effectively come back to RSIS.
 Indeed, modules are a generalization of rings.
+You can instanciate an instance of MSIS in the estimator via
+`MSIS.new(h, w, d, q, length_bound, Norm)`.